 Contested Divorce

-Contested divorce arises when couples cannot reach agreements on one or more critical issues.
-This type often leads to lengthy negotiations, mediation, or court hearings.
-Multiple factors can extend the duration of a contested divorce, including disputes over assets or child custody, complex financial situations, and differing legal strategies employed by attorneys.
-Resolution can take several months to years, with timelines dependent on court schedules and each party’s willingness to negotiate.
-The involvement of attorneys and court processes can significantly increase costs and complexity, making it crucial for individuals to prepare for a potentially extended timeline.
+Contested divorce arises when couples cannot agree on one or more critical issues.
+This type of divorce often includes extensive negotiations, mediation, or court hearings.
+Several factors can increase the length of a contested divorce: disagreements over assets or child custody, complicated financial situations, and different legal strategies being pursued by lawyers.
+Resolution can thus take several months to years.
+The timeline for resolution depends on court schedules and on the willingness of each party to settle.
+Attorney involvement, as well as court processes, tends to increase the cost and complexity significantly and therefore requires that one starting such a process knows it will take some considerable time.

 Breakdown of the Divorce Process

-The divorce process involves several critical steps, each impacting the overall timeline.
+The divorce process involves several critical steps and the guidance of an online notary, each impacting the overall timeline.
 Understanding these stages allows individuals to navigate the proceedings more efficiently.

 Filing for Divorce